kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

 > Addionaly you can download an Webpage for testing all of these comands.
 > Or test it here: [Märklin Intercace Controll](https://kamil00110.github.io/Maerklin-6050-and-6023-communication-documentation/)

+> [!TIP]
+> You can simulate the behaviour of the 6050/6051 here: [Märklin Intercace Controll](https://kamil00110.github.io/Maerklin-6050-and-6023-communication-documentation/simulator.html)

 This is an documutation that explains how the Märklin 6050/6051 and 6023/6223 comunicate